One of the MOST IMPORTANT questions to ask your patientsNov 28, 2017

-It has been commonly found that the interpersonal aspects of physiotherapy and healthcare are some of the most important determinants of patient outcomes and their evaluation of the QUALITY of care.
+It has been commonly found that the interpersonal aspects of physiotherapy and healthcare are some of the most important determinants of patient outcomes and their evaluation of whether they are receiving quality health care.
 (Hush, 2011)

-Set your self up for success in the clinic and consider these strategies with your patients in your next interview/examination!
+Set yourself up for success in the clinic and consider these strategies with your patients in your next clinical history taking.

 What is the number one question you need to start asking right now?

 It is of course, what are your short-term and long-term goals and why are these important to you now?